oliviergimenez/GammaGompertzCR/README.md

 library(GammaGompertzCR)
 ```

 Then, we read in some data.
 Below we use a fragment of the dipper dataset used by Marzolin et al. (2011).
-Detections are the 2's, non-detection the 1's.
+Detections are the 1's, non-detections the 2's.
 ```{r}
 mydat <- matrix(c(1,1,1,1,1,1,1,1,2,
 1,1,1,1,1,1,1,2,2,